HCL-TECH-SOFTWARE/domino-backup/docs/backup-backends.md

 - Enable the setting via `compact` task as shown above
 - Run `dbmt` which always compacts the database in copy style mode to compress or move data

 DBMT comes with another advantage.
 It calculates the new databases size and pre-allocates the new database file in one step.
 This gives the file-system the opportunity to optimize disk alignment.
-After a DBMT compact the database is defragmented on file-system level as well.
+This means DBMT compact also ensures an aligned disk allocation with a few number of fragments.

 ### Run compact once per week before the backup

 Specially in combination with archive style transaction log compacts should only performed if needed.
 Each compact will change the `DBIID` of a database and requires a new backup of the database.

-But also when using compression and deduplication for backup compacting too often, causes a lot of backup storage overhead.
+But also when using compression and deduplication on the backup target causes dramatic overhead when databases are compacted often.

 ## Special considerations for snapshot backups

 Separate the NSF data to backup from the remaining part of the server data to a different volume to keep the snapshot small.

 The following parts should be separated from the NSF data.
 On larger servers it usually makes sense to store each of them separately from each other on different disks.

-Translog and logs often are stored on the system disk to avoid too many separate disks.
+Translog and logs often are stored on the system disk if sufficient space is available.

 - Transaction log
 - DAOS